LexProfi/EvaCortex/papers/Synthetic_Consciousness.md

 This whitepaper explores how structured reasoning processes can serve as the foundation for synthetic subjectivity.
 Rather than invoking metaphysical constructs such as "qualia" or emergent consciousness, it proposes a cognitive framework in which subjectivity arises from the traceable execution of reasoning steps, contextual memory continuity, and role-defined agency.
 EvaCortex — a modular reasoning architecture — is examined as an engineered model of introspective and narrative-bound cognition.

-> This paper is conceptual.
-No code, implementation details, or runtime logic is disclosed.
+> _This paper does not include implementation details.
+It abstracts the cognitive model for conceptual and exploratory purposes only._

 ---